CoderDojoSaskatoon/getting-started/README.md

 Be careful, if you already have a folder named "getting-started" in your project folder you will get an error.

+#### `add`
+This command will "stage" the changes you have made to a file.
+Once the file looks good to share, you can add it with `git add filename`.

+#### `commit`
+This command will commit all the changes you have staged to your git log.
+Do this once you are very sure your changes are okay.
+You also need to add a message for your commit, letting yourself or others know why you made those changes, you can do this with `git commit -m "This is my message!"`

+#### `stash`
+This command will temporarily remove all of the changes you've made that have not been commited or staged on your branch.
+This can be useful if you want to `pull` some changes onto your branch.
+To get your changes back, you can use `git stash pop`.

 ### Installing Homebrew
 Homebrew is a program for Mac that helps you install other applications you can use in your terminal.
 Before installing something, you might want to check if you have it already.
 You can usually check this on a Mac by running `which program-name` where "program-name" is the application you want to check.
 To check if you have Homebrew installed for example, run `which brew`.
 If you get a response like `/usr/local/bin/brew`, then you know that program is installed.
 If you get a response like `brew not found` then that program hasn't been installed yet.